Originally published on ReadWrite.com

 Published by Sport Techie

-To help fight youth obesity in the United States, Adidas has created a wrist-worn wearable device for students taking physical education.
+To help fight youth obesity in the United States, IHT has created a wrist-worn wearable device for students taking physical education.
 Called ZONE, this heart rate monitoring gadget will use the cloud to be able to share a student’s personal fitness data with teachers.
 This will not only help the kids, but the teachers as well since it will be easier to keep track of each individual’s performance.
 Read More